skojaku/adv-net-sci/docs/lecture-note/m02-small-world/what-to-learn.md

+# Module 2: Small-world

-# What to learn in this module
+## What to learn in this module

 In this module, we will learn small-world experiments and conduct a small small-world experiment .
 We will learn:
 - Small-world experiment by Milgram